IH Certificate in Online Tutoring

 Module Two: Basic Tutoring Skills

-In the first group task of the course this module familiarises participants with key terminology surrounding asynchronous platforms.
+In the first group task of the course, this module familiarises participants with key terminology surrounding asynchronous platforms.
 We look at techniques for monitoring our students in the online environment and how to ensure participants are involved.
 We’ll also look at how to craft messages and the reasons for sending them.
-Towards the end of this module there is a chance for an optional synchronous session with one of the tutors.

 Module Three: Synchronicity